huytran888/PDFTranslator/README.md

 9. Select "Users" and check the box "Full Control"
 10. Click "Apply"
 11. Go back to Visaul Studio 2017 and build and run the project.

+## How to start the challenge?
+1. E-mail Huy_Tran@foxitsoftware.com and indicate that you want to accept the challenge and how long you want the challenge to be saved for you to complete.

+## Is this project currently saved by a active student challenger?
+No

 ## What do you get when you run the project now?
 1. Open Foxit PhantomPDF